Upendra2003/JobRecommendationSystem/README.md

 ## Dataset

 The core dataset is sourced from Kaggle, featuring job-related information.
-It has been enriched with additional details, including company URLs and logos.
+It has been enriched with additional details, including company URLs and logos URLs.

 ## Usage